caraya/gulp-starter-2021/src/md-content/the-web-platform.md

   --accent: #{$accent};
   --warn: #{$warn};

-  // This is valid CSS so it's not evaluated.
+  // This is valid CSS
   --consumed-by-css: $primary;
 }
 ```